 12 extremely useful Gmail settings

-Make Gmail more efficient than ever with these advanced settings and customizations that you probably do not know about but definitely need.
+Do it more effective than ever, with these advanced settings and customizations that you probably do not know about but definitely need.

 Gmail is a "misunderstood" web application, as most users just log in and don't bother with it at all, except to see their emails.
 But Gmail hides a huge variety of settings, many of which are underrated or completely unknown even to the most "wanted" users.

-The huge range of settings also involves their differentiation depending on the medium of use.
-Some of the Gmail settings are only available on the Gmail Web site.
-Others are only in mobile applications or sometimes only in mobile applications on a specific platform !!
+The huge range of settings also includes their differentiation depending on the means of use.
+Some of the Gmail settings are only available on the Gmail website.
+Others are only in the apps for or sometimes only in the mobile application on a specific platform !!

-If you want to take advantage of all that Gmail can offer you, a repeated search in its settings is required, especially since the list evolves quite often.
+If you want to take advantage of all that Gmail has to offer, you need to do a recurring search in its settings, especially since the feature list is evolving quite often.

 In this article we have selected a dozen of the most useful and least visible Gmail settings.
 Settings that we at iguru use and consider to be perhaps some of the service's best buried treasures.
 Let's go see them.